Today I’m sharing my traditional style of Korean Napa Cabbage Kimchi Recipe! 😀

 - 1 bunch Garlic chive, cut into 1” long pieces (approximately 2 cups)

 - Pour salted water we made earlier over cabbages.
 Salt down cabbage for about 7 to 9 hours if it’s 60 degrees and below(fall to winter time), 4 to 5 hours if it’s 60 degrees and higher(summer time).
-Rotate cabbages to salt evenly, once or twice of whole entire process of salting.
+Rotate cabbages to salt evenly, once or twice for the whole entire process of salting.

 - Check if the cabbage has salted enough by bending the thick stem part.
 If it snaps, it’s not ready so soak more, if it bends nicely then it’s ready to rinse.

 - Remove from heat and take solid ingredients out.
-Check if broth is 2cups.
+Check if the broth is 2cups.
 If it’s less, add water to make 2 cups.

-- In a blender add all ingredients for kimchi paste as well as rice flour porridge but except Gochugaru(Korean red pepper flakes- we don’t want them to break down too much).
+- In a blender add all ingredients for kimchi paste as well as rice flour porridge except Gochugaru(Korean red pepper flakes- we don’t want them to break down too much).
 Blend away until it has combined well and smooth.